-Camille Serisier is a visual artist based in Brisbane, Australia.
-Trained as a scenic painter for Opera, Theatre and Ballet - Serisier’s practice centres around her playful tableau vivant photographs, idea drawings, films and interactive installations.
+Camille Serisier is an Australian visual artist who lives in the United Kingdom with her husband and two children.
+Trained as a scenic painter for Opera, Theatre and Ballet - Serisier’s practice centres around her playful tableau vivant photographs, drawings, films and interactive installations.
 Through these ambitious and elaborate works Serisier uses the veil of playful absurdity to enact positive social change through storytelling.

-By exploring dominant cultural narratives about the feminine and nature Serisier reassembles selected fragments to create unreal and fantastic works that depart dramatically from their original context.
-The results are rich with references to mythology, religion, art history, pop culture and contemporary political events, merged together in a humorous manner that belies their serious conceptual intent.
+By exploring dominant cultural narratives and personal experience Serisier creates unreal and fantastic works rich with references to gender, sexism, mythology, religion, art history, pop culture and contemporary political events.
+These elements are merged together in a humorous manner that belies their serious conceptual intent.

 Initially, this approach manifests in drawings and watercolour works on paper.
 But these are just the first iterations of the image, which Serisier builds up into full-scale tableau vivants, brought to life by performers or through participatory public events.
-She then documents these living pictures using large format photographs, stop-start animations, films, or interactive social media.
+She then documents these living pictures using photographs, stop-start animations, films, or interactive social media.
 Each level of representation creates a new iteration of the original image.
 This process of reproduction asks the viewer to question the authenticity of all narratives.
-In so doing, Serisier draws attention to the assumptions and biases that inform much of the cultural material that shape our understanding of the feminine and nature.
+In so doing, Serisier draws attention to the assumptions and biases that inform much of the cultural material that shape our understanding.

 Serisier was born in Wollongong, Australia in 1982.
 She received a Bachelor of Fine Art with First Class Honours from the Australian National University, where she was a National Undergraduate Scholarship holder and won the Neil Roberts Prize for Sculpture.
 She trained and worked as a scenic painter at the Malthouse Theatre, Show Works Creative Solutions, Scenic Studios and Opera Australia.